Camp Pendleton Mainside, California

 Camp Pendleton Mainside is a census-designated place (CDP) in San Diego County, California, located at the southeast corner of Marine Corps Base Camp Pendleton.
 Per the 2020 census, the population was 9,683.
 It was formerly known as Camp Pendleton North, but its name was changed for the 2020 Census.
 Along with Camp Pendleton South, it is one of two CDPs located on the base.

 Geography

 Camp Pendleton Mainside is located at (33.304869, −117.306125).

 According to the United States Census Bureau, the CDP has a total area of 10.95 sqmi.
 10.75 sqmi of it is land and 0.20 sqmi of it (1.85%) is water.

 Demographics

 Camp Pendleton Mainside first appeared as a census designated place under the name Camp Pendleton North in the 1970 U.S. census.
-The name was change to Camp Pendleton Mainside prior to the 2020 U.S. census.
+The name was changed to Camp Pendleton Mainside prior to the 2020 U.S. census.